Mentor and Community Involvement Coordinators

 Volunteers must complete a background check before working with students.
 A free check may be completed online by following this link: Urbana Volunteer Background Check.

 Mentors must complete a fingerprint background check.
-Use the link above to find directions for scheduling your fingerprint appointment.

 What is Urbana Classroom Tutoring?